 John also frequently represents clients on appeals in state and federal courts and is a Life Member of the Sixth Circuit Judicial Conference.
 He recently completed two terms as chair of the Rules Advisory Committee for the United States Court of Appeals for the Sixth Circuit.

 Prior to joining Graydon Head, John served as Law Clerk to the Honorable Philip Pratt, Chief Judge, U.S. District Court for the Eastern District of Michigan.
-Based on the grading and comments of his peers, John has been named Best Lawyers' "Lawyer of the Year" in 2014, one of Ohio’s Super Lawyers several times since 2004, and one of the Best Lawyers in America from 2006-2015, for his work in Arbitration, Commercial Litigation, International Arbitration - Commercial and Governmental, and Mediation law.
+Based on the grading and comments of his peers, John has been named Best Lawyers' "Lawyer of the Year" in 2014, one of Ohio’s Super Lawyers several times since 2004, and selected by his peers for inclusion in The Best Lawyers in America from 2006-2016, for his work in Arbitration, Commercial Litigation, International Arbitration - Commercial and Governmental, and Mediation law.
 He is recognized with an AV Rating, the highest rating given to lawyers by Martindale-Hubbell.

 1900 Fifth Third Center, 511 Walnut Street, Cincinnati, OH 45202